-2. Academic standing
+2. Failure to maintain Academic standing: Appeal Rights

-Failure of a student to meet the academic standards of the doctoral program will result in the termination of the student's enrollment in the program.
+Failure of a student to meet any of the academic standards of the doctoral program set forth herein will result in the termination of the student's enrollment in the program.
 A student who is terminated from the program may submit a petition for readmissions.
 The DOC is authorized to act on behalf of the faculty in receiving and acting on petitions for readmission.
 In acting on these requests, the committee may establish such requirements and conditions for readmission as it considers appropriate.
-Students may appeal decisions to the Darden School faculty.
+If such petition is denied, the Students may appeal decisions to the Darden School faculty.
+The decision of the Darden School faculty is final.